Call to Earth

 Now as an adventure athlete I’m preparing for my most ambitious challenge yet at the age of 50!!!—competing in the 2025 World’s Toughest Row.
 This journey is more than just a test of endurance; it’s a powerful platform to champion Ocean conservation and sustainable innovation.
 Every stroke across the Atlantic will raise awareness for a zero-carbon future, combining my love for the ocean and adventure with a mission to drive real change.
 Join me as we row toward a cleaner, more sustainable planet, one stroke at a time.

-John Hammond (AKA Jonno)
+"JOHNO" - John Hammond

-At 62 there is more behind than in front, so I’m an Ex at lot of things - Ski Guide, RAF pilot, Telesales muppet, Broker, Entrepreneur.
+At 63 there is more behind than in front, so I’m an Ex at lot of things - Ski Guide, RAF pilot, Telesales muppet, Broker, Entrepreneur.
 Currently looking to row the Atlantic in The Worlds Toughest Row 2025 edition.
 And hoping that some experience in Offshore Sailboat Racing will help in this endeavour.
 Have raced among others the Fastnet, Aegean 600, Myth of Malham and Round the Island Race.

 Also, not sure it’s particularly noteworthy but between our three crew members we’ll only have a total of two hips that God gave us.
 (I thought it was interesting and yes I’m aware that others have done it without legs).
 Currently living in Hampshire with wife, dog and 350,000 bees…and my hobbies are reading rubbish on the internet, running because I’m late and keeping fit because if I don’t I won’t be able to row the Atlantic… Zzzzzzz.
 If you’ve read this far then expect to be tapped up for some sponsorship.